Our Mission

 Our Values

-The VID Foundation believes that photography can help give the underrepresented a voice and a face.
+-Photography can help give the underrepresented a voice and a face.

+Photography can empower people to voice their grievances, and tell their own stories as a basis of expressing one’s own identity.
+Through photography and visual storytelling, the VID Foundation wishes to allow interaction on shared issues in a region.
 Photography has a unique role to play in visualising these stories.
 The VID Grant supports the efforts of individual photographers from the region developing high-quality work which resonates with the Foundation’s mission.

 Highlighting political, cultural, social issues that affect local communities is a basic human right